felixnyamweya/wpsso-schema-json-ld/readme.txt

 * This Product is missing a global identifier.
 * etc.

-Additional e-Commerce plugins are also provided by the WPSSO Core Premium version, including Easy Digital Downloads, MarketPress, and WP eCommerce.
+Additional e-Commerce plugins are also provided with the WPSSO Core Premium plugin, including Easy Digital Downloads, MarketPress, and WP eCommerce.

 <h3>Users Love the WPSSO JSON Add-on</h3>